 As machine learning gains traction across industries, businesses are finding new and novel uses for the technology.
 However, as soon as your organisation moves beyond a handful of models, management and observability of this growing system can become a significant challenge.
+This is where the machine learning maturity model plays a part.

 Without proper monitoring, models can begin to degrade and this can have serious ramifications on the individual data science teams but also echo across your business.
 Fines, reputational damage and financial losses are all a distinct possibility when decisions are informed by ‘black box’ predictions and calculations.
 It’s estimated that it takes approximately nine months to prototype and deploy a new model, a significant up-front investment of resources, and model degradation will quickly eat into the returns.